 How to redeem the units held in Demat mode:

-Investor who intends to redeem their mutual fund units held in demat form need to submit the request through Depository Participants (DP).
+Investor who intends to redeem their mutual fund units held in demat form need to submit the request through Depository Participants (DP) or through the respective exchanges.

 Is switch-transaction permissible if the units are held in Demat:

-Investors who intend to switch their demat units (switch-in and switch-out transactions), need to submit the request through Depository Participants (DP).
+Investors who intend to switch their demat units (switch-in and switch-out transactions), need to submit the request through their Depository Participants (DP) and can be done only through exchanges.
+As of now switch is not available through DP.

 The procedure for change in investor's profile/ bank account details etc. in respect of units held in demat mode (i.e ., to whom the investor is required to approach, in case of such request):